magento/devdocs/guides/v1.0/m2devgde/behavior/xlate.md

 How you can benefit from translation feature in Magento

 *	You can translate any part of your store (that is, a module, theme) without influencing other parts.
-*	You can use the ready-to-use language packs prepared by other users or create your own.
+*	You can use the ready-to-use language packages prepared by other users or create your own.
 *	You can create localized version based on existing (aka parent) translations by using language inheritance feature.
 Thus, if you missed or omitted localizing some phrases/terms, parent translations will be used.
 *	You can customize you translations even further by creating more than one version of translation for the same language.

-Depending on your needs, you can use the existing <a href="#m2devgde-xlate-languagepack">language packs</a> or <a href="#m2devgde-xlate-translating">translate Magento by yourself</a>.
+Depending on your needs, you can use the existing <a href="#m2devgde-xlate-languagepack">language packages</a> or <a href="#m2devgde-xlate-translating">translate Magento by yourself</a>.

 Changes made:

-*	The language pack (`i18n` folder) can now be moved and saved to any directory of your extension.
+*	The language package (`i18n` folder) can now be moved and saved to any directory of your extension.
 *	The phrases for translation are embodied in <a href="{{ site.mage2000url }}lib/internal/Magento/Framework/Phrase.php" target="_blank">Phrase</a> class.
-*	The translation tool has been divided into two tools: one for the dictionary generator and one for uploading the language pack.
+*	The translation tool has been divided into two tools: one for the dictionary generator and one for uploading the language package.
 *	The translation tool uses lazy loading.

-<h2 id="m2devgde-xlate-translating">Translating Magento by Yourself</h2>
+<h2 id="m2devgde-xlate-translating">Translating Magento by yourself</h2>

 Translating the names, titles and phrases used in Magento involves the following steps:

 1. Generate a dictionary of your instance by using the <a href="#m2devgde-xlate-generatortool">dictionary generator tool</a>.
 2. Translate the terms.
-2. Upload your new dictionary to Magento using the <a href="#m2devgde-xlate-packtool">language pack tool</a>.
+2. Upload your new dictionary to Magento using the <a href="#m2devgde-xlate-packtool">language package tool</a>.

 <div class="bs-callout bs-callout-info" id="info">
   <img src="{{ site.baseurl }}common/images/icon_note.png" alt="note" align="left" width="40" />